agmcoding/car-parking/car-parking/README.md

 ## How to use it

 To use it, when running the project, search in the browser for  localhost:8080  and the application will be set up.
-It is recommended to use the Postman toll.
+It is recommended to use the Postman tool.

 ## Which tools are being used